-The Department consists of 33 full-time police officers, two part-time police officers, and seven civilian employees who fall under either the Administration and Investigations divisions or Patrol Operations.
+The Department consists of 33 full-time police officers and seven civilian employees who fall under either the Administration and Investigations divisions or Patrol Operations.
 The Department provides highly specialized services, which include forensic evidence processing, major accident reconstruction, the Bike Unit, Traffic Safety Enforcement Unit (TSEU), and the Problem Oriented Policing Unit (POP).
 Additionally, department members serve on multi-jurisdictional task forces including DuPage Metropolitan Emergency Response and Investigations Team (MERIT), DuPage County Accident Reconstruction Taskforce (DuCART), and the Greater Metropolitan Auto Theft Task Force.

 Warrenville Police Department Mission